 Molly graduated from the University of Nevada, Reno (UNR) with a B.Sc. and M.Sc. in Animal Science.
 While working on her master’s at UNR Molly published work on parasite abundance and diversity in woodrats which further piqued her interest in disease ecology and how it applies to wildlife ecology.
 Soon after Molly completed her master’s degree she started work in the herpetology lab at UNR helping collect tissue samples of desert tortoises to assess disease.
-Eventually she was hired at the USGS as a desert tortoise biologist.
+She was hired at the USGS as a desert tortoise biologist.
 Here she worked on several research projects, including a project focused on disease and health of tortoise populations.
 For her PhD, she studied tick-borne disease in desert tortoises and how ticks and the pathogens they carry interact with their common host, the Mojave desert tortoise.
-In her free time she founded and volunteers with the Northern Arizona Association for Women in STEM, which advocates for equal representation of women in the sciences.
-She also enjoys hikes with her dog, backpacking, river rafting, climbing, yoga and enjoying everything Flagstaff and Northern Arizona has to offer.
+Currently she is working on a post-doc in which she is studying how climate change affects pathogen transmission in salamanders.
+She uses mathematical models and laboratory experimentation in her analyses.
+In her free time she also enjoys hikes with her dogs, backpacking, river rafting, climbing, yoga and enjoying everything Arizona has to offer.

 |